 You can query arrays by making a join between the table and the array inside the table.

-This approach is improved with the introduction of the UNNEST
+This approach is improved with the introduction of the UNNEST function in

-list or in the FROM
+the SELECT list or in the FROM clause in the

-statement.
-When you use UNNEST
+SELECT statement.
+When you use UNNEST, you can provide

-more than one array in the SELECT
+more than one array in the SELECT statement.
+If you use JOINs for querying

 arrays it will yield a joining unnest however the latter will provide a